The trends configuration file

 ).
 Assigning the $default

-item, the trend name will be transfered from the server (from the PmTrend
+item, the trend name will be transferred from the server (from the PmTrend